esplito/coding-notes/css-for-js.dev/module-1-rendering-logic-1.md

 	3. Gap (for example if the parent has a specified height which create more space than the child's margin)
 	4. Scroll container

-6. Margins can collapse in the same direction
+6. Margins (parent and child) can collapse in the same direction
 	- This means that if both the child and the parent have `margin-top`, the one with the biggest margin wins!
 	🤯 **0px margin is still a collapsible margin**, so if the parent has no margin specified, it still becomes a fight for the biggest margin 🤯
 8.